singals/bharat-on-rails/README.md

     After setting up the DB, in the project root directory, execute:

     > rails db:migrate

+* (Optional) Seeding the database

+    seeds.rb contains of seed data for a Fertilizers & Pesticide ship.
+Please feel free to update the list for yourself and execute the following command to insert into DB:
+    > rake db:setup

 * How to run the test suite